Fear is the greatest success killer

 There are many tools to rebuild obsolete management structures and to create better conditions for innovation.
 Here I call two:

 - a "kill the company" workshop, which is primarily intended for management levels.
-Originally designed by Lisa Borell, CEO of consultancy Futurethink, this format is explored through the eyes of an aggressive competitor or start-up to better prepare for the future.
+Originally designed by Lisa Borell, CEO of futurink consulting firm, this format is explored through the eyes of an aggressive competitor or start-up to better prepare for the future.